How to Revoke Smart Contract Allowances (Stay Safe) 2026

 Old Unused Approval

-Approval to contracts you no longer use
+Approval to a spender, bridge, or marketplace you no longer use

 Trusted Protocol Approval